How to Stop Topping the Golf Ball: 15 Easy Ways

 Set up to take a swing.

-When you get to the top of your backswing, with your club almost parallel to the ground, stop your swing and hold it there.
+When you get to the top of your backswing, with your golf club almost parallel to the ground, stop your swing and hold it there.

 Try to lift your front foot off of the ground.